Razi203/data_structures_wet2_tests/README.md

 All of the python code used is attached so do what ever you want with it, to simply just make new tests use ```./new.sh``` , but be warned it takes a lot of time so you should change the values before hand in the generate python scripts.

+file *generate_tests.py* holds two variables - test count & the number of lines used

+file *input_generate.py* determines the range of values for ids and money